teejl/the_TeeJ/README.md

   ## Fear and Anxiety

-  Our bodies natural feel something special whenever risk is involved.
+  Our bodies naturally feel something special whenever risk is involved.
 The chances of failing gives me somewhat of a fearful anxious feeling.
 This feeling is the feeling worth living for.
 Although at time can be overwhelming, it is usually a good indicator I am pushing myself into a new beginning where more dreams will come and more friends will be made.